oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/200/Picture33.png)

-- Select the row ApprovalRule.in.limit
+- Select the row ApprovalRule.in.limit, by clicking in the cell - the cursor will change to a right pointing arrow.

 ![](images/200/Picture34.png)